Todays Times

 • Nutrients – like all living things, Legionella needs food to survive and thrive.
 The bacteria get this from things like rust, scale, sludge and Biofilms.

 Legionella disease is when the Legionella bacteria is breathed in, and even consumed in some circumstances, from contaminated water.
-For example, water with the bacteria is delivered through systems like showers and baths or consumed by drinking water that has travelled through pipes that are rusty and dirty.
+For example, water with bacteria is delivered through systems like showers and baths or consumed by drinking water that has travelled through pipes that are rusty and dirty.

 What’s Involved In A Legionella Risk Assessment?

-Conducting a Legionella risk assessment helps to identify any areas within the building’s water systems and its sources that are at risk of or contain the harmful bacteria.
+Conducting a Legionella risk assessment helps to identify any areas within the building’s water systems and its sources that are at risk of or contain harmful bacteria.
 It also serves as a basis for creating the necessary procedures and protocols to establish risk controls to prevent Legionella.

 A Swiftclean Legionella risk assessment includes: